Heparin: Evolutionary conservation

 The biological activity of heparin within species 6–11 is unclear and further supports the idea that the main physiological role of heparin is not anticoagulation.
 These species do not possess any blood coagulation system similar to that present within the species listed 1–5.
 The above list also demonstrates how heparin has been highly evolutionarily conserved, with molecules of a similar structure being produced by a broad range of organisms belonging to many different phyla.

 Pharmacology

 In nature, heparin is a polymer of varying chain size.
 Unfractionated heparin (UFH) as a pharmaceutical is heparin that has not been fractionated to sequester the fraction of molecules with low molecular weight.
-In contrast, low-molecular-weight heparin (LMWH) has undergone fractionation for the purpose of making its pharmacodynamics more predictable.
+In contrast, low-molecular-weight heparin (LMWH) has undergone fractionation to make its pharmacodynamics more predictable.
 Often either UFH or LMWH can be used; in some situations one or the other is preferable.

 Mechanism of action

 Heparin binds to the enzyme inhibitor antithrombin III (AT), causing a conformational change that results in its activation through an increase in the flexibility of its reactive site loop.
 The activated AT then inactivates thrombin, factor Xa and other proteases.
 The rate of inactivation of these proteases by AT can increase by up to 1000-fold due to the binding of heparin.
 Heparin binds to AT via a specific pentasaccharide sulfation sequence contained within the heparin polymer: